jepegit/cellpy/docs/developers_guide/dev_conda_package.rst

     >>> conda install -c conda-forge conda-smithy
     >>> conda smithy rerender -c auto

+    This can also be done (I think) via adding a special comment during the pull request/merging on github.

 - Create a pull request via the web interface by navigating to https://github.com/your-name/cellpy-feedstok.git with your web browser and clicking the button create pull request.